 I’ve become morbidly obsessed with decay these days.
 My dentist doesn’t help but she’s nice about my receding gums and minor cavities so I let her off.
 But the more I look the more I see the decay, all around me.

 I recently took this photograph on the back streets of my town.
-In the house of Bamboo The “Bamboo Bar” is long since abandoned but the newish bicycle suggests that perhaps there’s life inside.
+The “Bamboo Bar” is long since abandoned but the newish bicycle suggests that perhaps there’s life inside.
 This abandonment theme is so common in Cyprus that it’s almost invisible.
 In some places the contrasts are stark, the new and glitzy sits yards from the old and beaten.
 Large stretches of land are waste ground not because it’s a waste-land but because the owners bought the plot a long time ago and will build a house.
 One day.
 Until that day the weeds grow tall and the tumble-rubbish piles high.
 Things in Cyprus take time, I have to remind myself to never forget that.

 This theme pervades through all areas of life and I guess it happens everywhere it’s just the contrast here seems stark.